diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 // Module End //
 ~~~

 It has a few things going on.
-Some things are may be a bit difficult to untangle at first glance if you've never used the C API but the example should be simple enough to be used as a kick-start.
+Some things may be a bit difficult to untangle at first glance if you've never used the C API but the example should be simple enough to be used as a kick-start.

 # The module object and initialization